mishina-haruto/MSNL/README.md

 # A Prototype Language Processor of MSNL

-**This processing system was implemented for the demonstration of the poster presentation at PPL 2023.**
+**An online processing system of MSNL.
+This system was implemented for the demonstration of the poster presentation at PPL 2023.**

 ![the poster presentation at PPL 2023](img/mishina_ppl2023.png)